 Using a cross-cultural, comparative and multidisciplinary lens, the seminar will explore what it means—and what it has meant--to be alive or dead.
-Please consult the full description of the project can be found at https://rcha.rutgers.edu/future-project/description.
+The full description of the project can be found at https://rcha.rutgers.edu/current-project/project-description-2019-2021.

 Fellows will receive stipends of $48,000 as well as a research allocation of $2,000; they will also receive Rutgers University health benefits.
 Fellows will be expected to pursue and present their research, and to participate in weekly seminars and other activities at the Rutgers Center for Historical Analysis.
 Fellows will also have the option of teaching a maximum of one course per semester during the one-year appointment.